Portsmouth Arms railway station: Description

 The station has a single platform on the west side of the line, adjacent to the A377 road.
 The old station house is now in private use but there is a waiting shelter on the platform.
 There is a bike rack but no car parking.

 Services

 All services at Portsmouth Arms are operated by Great Western Railway.
-Only a limited number of trains (four or five each way Sundays but more on other days) between Barnstaple and Exeter Central call at Portsmouth Arms and this is only on request to the conductor or by signalling the driver as it approaches.
+Only a limited number of trains (four or five each way Sundays and less on other days) between Barnstaple and Exeter Central call at Portsmouth Arms and this is only on request to the conductor or by signalling the driver as it approaches.

 Community railway

 The railway between Exeter and Barnstaple is designated as a community railway and is supported by marketing provided by the Devon and Cornwall Rail Partnership.
 The line is promoted as the Tarka Line.